cihatceliker/hider/README.md

 When decoding the image, the decoder doesn't know the number of hidden images in the given image, so it will extract all it can.
 This is the reason for the last one on the right.

-The experiments op top done using the default value for the `ratio` parameter, 4.
+The experiments on top are done using the default value for the `ratio` parameter, 4.
 This parameter chooses the number of bits taken from the cover image.
-More ratio means higher quality for cover and lower for hidden images and vice versa.
+More ratio means higher quality for cover and lowers for hidden images and vice versa.

 Now let's try different ratios.

 ***
-For the ratio 2, we keep 2 bits from the cover and 6 bits from the hidden images.
+For ratio 2, we keep 2 bits from the cover and 6 bits from the hidden images.

 <img src="figs/r2_original_and_combined.png" width="800" height="400">